jackiiechangg/Portfolio/Predicting-Customer-Churn/README.md

 | monthly_logins | Account activity | -0.38 |
 | payment_failures | Failed payments | 0.37 |

-The Logistic regression showed that churn is primarily driven by financial behavior and engagement.
-Payment failures increase churn risk, while higher satisfaction, longer tenure, and more monthly logins reduce it.
+The results indicate that customer retention is strongly influenced by engagement and financial interaction with the platform of the organization.
+Payment failures increase churn likelihood, suggesting friction in billing or transactions contribute to attrition, while higher satisfaction, longer tenure, and frequent usage signal stronger cutstomer attachment.
+Overall, behavioral indicators appear more predictive of churn than static attributes, emphasizing engagment and payment stability as key areas to monitor.

 ### Model Performance:
 The logistic regression model achieved an accuracy of 89.6% and a ROC-AUC of 0.716, indicating the model's reasonable predictive power to distinguish between churned and retained customers.